JoinColony/colonyJS/packages/sdk/docs/api/classes/ColonyNetwork.md

 • **network**: [`Network`](../enums/Network.md)

 The network the client is connected to.
-Defaults to Gnosis chain
+Defaults to Arbitrum One

 ___